isthistechsupport/whatsapp-utils/README.md

   - FUNCTIONS_NAMESPACE: Must be the functions namespace you created.

-  - ASCII_ART_API_SECRET: Can be any value before first deployment.
-When you first deploy the functions, the whatsapp/aic function will generate a secret key.
-Go to [your functions dashboard](https://cloud.digitalocean.com/functions), choose your namespace, then click the whatsapp/aic function and save the key shown in the Settings tab, in the Access & Security section, as the `X-Require-Whisk-Auth:` header in the cURL command.
-Fill that value here.
+  - ASCII_ART_API_SECRET: Can be any value you want.
+Any word with 8 or more letters suffices.
+Do not use the same value as VERIFICATION_TOKEN.

 - Deploy the functions by running `doctl serverless deploy .` on the repo root directory.